 In June 2016, the FASB issued guidance to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 To achieve this objective, the amendments in this guidance replace the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 This guidance becomes effective for the Company in its year ending December 31, 2020, with early adoption permitted for the Company in its year ending December 31, 2019.
-The Company is currently assessing the impact that this standard will have on its consolidated financial statements.
+The Company is currently assessing the impact that this guidance will have on its consolidated financial statements.

 In August 2016, the FASB issued guidance to address diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 This guidance becomes effective for the Company in its year ending December 31, 2018, with early adoption permitted.
-The Company elected to early adopt this standard as of January 1, 2017.
-The adoption of this standard did not have an impact on the Company's statement of cash flows.
+The Company elected to early adopt this guidance as of January 1, 2017.
+The adoption of this guidance had no impact on the Company's statement of cash flows.

 In October 2016, the FASB issued guidance to simplify and improve accounting on transfers of assets between affiliated entities.
 The updated guidance eliminates the prohibition for all intra-entity asset transfers, except for inventory.
-This guidance becomes effective for the Company in its year ending December 31, 2018, and the Company is currently assessing the impact that this standard will have on its consolidated financial statements.
+This guidance becomes effective for the Company in its year ending December 31, 2018, and the Company is currently assessing the impact this guidance will have on its consolidated financial statements.

 In January 2017, the FASB issued guidance to clarify the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
-This guidance becomes effective for the Company in its year ending December 31, 2018, with early adoption permitted for transactions that occurred before the issuance date or effective date of the standard if the transactions were not reported in financial statements that have been issued or made available for issuance.
-The Company adopted the provisions of this standard, effective January 1, 2017, and the adoption of this standard had no impact on the Company's consolidated financial statements.
+This guidance becomes effective for the Company in its year ending December 31, 2018, with early adoption permitted for transactions that occurred before the issuance date or effective date of the guidance if the transactions were not reported in financial statements that have been issued or made available for issuance.
+The Company elected to early adopt this guidance, as of January 1, 2017.
+The adoption of this guidance had no impact on the Company's consolidated financial statements.

 In January 2017, the FASB issued guidance that simplifies the test for goodwill impairment.
 This guidance removes Step 2 of the goodwill impairment test, which requires a hypothetical purchase price allocation.
 Under the amended guidance, a goodwill impairment charge will now be recognized for the amount by which the carrying value of a reporting unit exceeds its fair value, not to exceed the carrying amount of goodwill.
 This guidance is effective for the Company in its year ending December 31, 2020, with early adoption permitted for any impairment tests performed after January 1, 2017.
-The Company adopted the provisions of this standard, effective January 1, 2017, and the adoption of this standard had no impact on the Company's consolidated financial statements.
+The Company elected to early adopt this guidance as of January 1, 2017.
+The adoption of this guidance had no impact on the Company's consolidated financial statements.